meredori/arc-companion/docs/workbench-upgrades.md

 | 2     | 3× Rusted Tools, 5× Mechanical Components, 8× Wasp Driver                    | –      |
 | 3     | 3× Rusted Gear, 5× Advanced Mechanical Components, 4× Sentinel Firing Core   | –      |

-Translate the table directly into `workbench-upgrades.json` entries.
+Translate the table directly into the module entry.
 Once saved, refresh the app and open the **What I Have → Workbench upgrades** section to mark each level as owned.

 ## Workflow